 5. Be quiet and let the Word of God continue to resonate in your heart, mind and soul.

-6. Thank God for the Word and ask for the Grace to apply it to your life.
+6. Thank God for the Word and ask Him for the Grace to apply the Word to your life.